mbbu/16S_Accreditation/Dada2_report.md

 used was from silva database and taxonomy was assigned upto the species level.
 An alternative training set from RDP database was used but was found to have more NAs than silva hence silva was choosen to be used as input in phylogeny where needed.
-Below is a table of taxonomic assignments with silva training set.
+Below is a table of taxonomic assignments of the top 50 ASVs with silva training set.

 |  | Kingdom | Phylum | Class | Order | Family | Genus | Species |
 |-|-|-|-|-|-|-|-|